 For example, a Gallup Poll asked a Simple Random Sample (SRS) or 515 adults if they believed in ghosts.
 160 said "yes."
-So the proportion of the sample who said that they believed in ghosts is $\frac{160}{515}$ = 0.31 .
+So the proportion of the sample who said that they believed in ghosts is $\frac{160}{515} = 0.31$.
 This number, 0.31, is a statistic.
 We can use it to estimate the proportion of all adults who believe in ghosts.
 This is our parameter of interest.

-Surveys are used to draw conclusions from a sample.
-How well the sample represents the larger population depends on two important values, the margin of error and confidence level.
+Confidence Intervals are used to draw conclusions from a sample.
+How useful the sample is in representing the larger population depends on two important values, the margin of error and confidence level.